MohanGaikwad/hyderabad-iot-event/README.md

 # Hyderabad / IOT Workshop

-## Developing Applications on the Qualcomm Linux Platform
+## Developing Applications on the Qualcomm Linux/Ubuntu Platform
 A single day workshop for developers to build multimedia and AI applications.
-The goal is to Explore application development using Explore sample apps using QDemo and run sample AI/ML or Multimedia applications using Qualcomm Linux platform and capture feedback on the experience.
+The goal is to Explore application development using Explore sample apps using QDemo and run sample AI/ML or Multimedia applications using Qualcomm Linux/Ubuntu platform and capture feedback on the experience.

 ## Scope
 ### Overview